semax mastery course

 a clinically approved neuropeptide

-Semax is a synthetic heptapeptide derived from the ACTH(4-10) fragment -- amino acids 4 through 10 of adrenocorticotropic hormone -- with a C-terminal Pro-Gly-Pro extension that increases metabolic stability. it has been approved in Russia and Ukraine since the late 1990s for the treatment of ischemic stroke, cognitive disorders, and optic nerve disease.
+Semax is a synthetic heptapeptide built from the ACTH(4-10) fragment with a stabilizing Pro-Gly-Pro tail.
+It has been approved in Russia and Ukraine since the late 1990s for ischemic stroke recovery, cognitive disorders, and optic nerve disease.
+Unlike most nootropic peptides, Semax has formal regulatory approval and over two decades of clinical use data.

 Russian Academy of Sciences origins